 Cacio e pepe means cheese and pepper, and most of you already know that’s all it takes to make the creamiest sauce you’ve ever tasted.
-But here, I’ve defied tradition a by mixing this decadent cream with… gnocchi!
+But here, I’ve defied tradition by mixing this decadent cream with… gnocchi!
 This dish is inspired by Sam the Cooking Guy’s video – I watched it and couldn’t resist.
-In my version, we’ll be making everything from scratch to keep Nonna happy.
+In my version, we’ll make everything from scratch to keep Nonna happy.

 Just imagine this: Homemade ricotta gnocchi served smothered in a rich, creamy (see: CHEESE) sauce… I’m taking you to Italy with every bite, are you ready?